nutellarlz/AppHub/README.md

 Apps in this market can be found in the [AppHub App Repo](https://github.com/JTechMe/AppHubAppRepo)

-* AppHub is a concept app market at the moment but is under active development.
+* AppHub is to be based off of the F-Droid client app source found at https://gitlab.com/fdroid/fdroidclient
+* AppHub source will be available shortly
+* The AppHub client app will be preset with the F-Droid repo until the AppHub server is up and running

 ````
 Copyright 2015 Josiah Horton